 Where remote access to developers' networks is permitted appropriate authentication methods shall be used to control access by remote users.
-Where confidentiality of sensitive, critical or very critical information is required, remote access to security networks, particularly networks where TOE or its parts or related design information is handled, shall not be possible.
+Where confidentiality of "critical" or "critical+" information is required, remote access to security networks, particularly networks where TOE or its parts or related design information is handled, shall not be possible.

-Where confidentiality of restricted information or only integrity is required remote access may be allowed with suitable security measures ensuring integrity and if applicable confidentiality on the same level of network security as in the developer's premises.
+Where confidentiality of "restricted" or "sensitive" information or only integrity is required remote access may be allowed with suitable security measures ensuring integrity and if applicable confidentiality on the same level of network security as in the developer's premises.

+To ensure the network security level, the developer must approve and keep track of the locations where remote work is performed on sensitive objects and provide the required system to fulfil all the applicable items in section 9.5.8, "Security measures applicable to secure remote work" part.
 Automatic equipment identification should be used as a means to authenticate connections from specific locations and equipment.
 This control should be complemented with other techniques to authenticate the equipment's user.
 Equipment identification shall only be applied in addition to user authentication, not as replacement.